-Pablo Di Francesco with partner Lars Stephan.
+Pablo Di Francesco and Lars Stephan.

 Pablo and Lars moved to London on a whim.
 They had no idea if it would work out.
 But it did.

 Pablo: We had enough money for a month.
 I was very lucky to get a job in textiles through someone that Lars knew, even though I didn’t have a background in textiles.
 Lars got a job at a restaurant.